joshbegley/nyt-latest/previous.md

 `Oliver Glasner confirmed Richards required stitches to his foot and is a doubt to face Tottenham Hotspur on Sunday.`\
 https://nytimes.com/athletic/6916052/2025/12/23/chris-richards-injury-crystal-palace-usmnt/

-**Louisville celebrates Bush's Boca Raton Bowl with bean tasting**\
+**Louisville eats from giant bean-filled trophy to celebrate Bush's Boca Raton Bowl win**\
-`The Cardinals got the chance to participate in the latest postgame bowl tradition.`\
+`The Cardinals got the chance to participate in the latest postgame Boca Raton Bowl tradition after beating Toledo 27-22 on Tuesday.`\
 https://nytimes.com/athletic/6916125/2025/12/23/louisville-eats-beans-trophy-bushs-boca-raton-bowl/

 **SafeSport suspends two US gymnastics coaches for 'physical and emotional misconduct'**\